Facilitator: Sandro L. Sousa.

 O componente de autoria Flash do projeto consiste de três atividades:

-• Familiarização com a interface do Flash e ferramentas de desenho
+• Familiarização com a interface do Flash e ferramentas

 • Criação de um plano de animação